sivann/kafkatop/README.md

 ```
 make pex
 ```
-This will create a pex executable which will include the python cod and all dependencies.
+This will create a "kafka-lagstats" pex executable which will include the python code and library dependencies all in one file.
 It will need the python3 in the path to run.